opengeospatial/ogcapi-workshop/workshop/content/docs/overview-and-main-concepts.md

 ### JSON

-JSON (JavaScript Object Notation) is a compact and very easy to understand encoding, which is very populate amount web developers.
+JSON (JavaScript Object Notation) is a compact and very easy to understand encoding, which is very popular among web developers.
 JSON is the primary encoding used in RESTful web services and APIs, and is by nature extensible.

 Let's compare JSON and XML in a simple example: